mdppml/contractible-class-regions/README.md

 - constructed-to-Coons area ratio
 - DeepFool repair statistics
 - runtime and computational cost
-- gray-RMS threshold ablations
+- grey-RMS threshold ablations

 ---

 ## 📏 Main Parameters

-- `--stop-diameter-gray-rms`
+- `--stop-diameter-grey-rms`
-  Gray-level RMS diameter threshold below which a quad is accepted by resolution.
+  Grey-level RMS diameter threshold below which a quad is accepted by resolution.

 - `--max-grid-steps`
   Maximum grid resolution used when checking a quad.